OmarBoshra/SimpleStylingLibrary/README.md

 ```java
 SimpleStyling.Format(TypeOrSize,SelectionStart,SelectionEnd, EditTextName ,TextSizeIncrement ,HighLightColor);
 ```
->     PARAMETERS
+PARAMETERS

->
->
->     **TypeOrSize**: required operation to be performed on the selected text
+**TypeOrSize**: required operation to be performed on the selected text
->     -1 makes text bold
+    -1 makes text bold
->     -2 Highlights text provided the color is in integer 'HighLightColor'
+    -2 Highlights text provided the color is in integer 'HighLightColor' -3 underline
->     -3 underline
->     -4 italic
+    -4 italic
->     0 Incremental increase/decrease of text size by amount of 'TextSizeIncrement'
->     (any size) changes text to a specific size
+    0 Incremental increase/decrease of text size by amount of 'TextSizeIncrement' (any size) changes text to a specific size

->
->     **SelectionStart** : start of selection
+**SelectionStart** : start of selection

->
->     **SelectionEnd** : end of selection
+**SelectionEnd** : end of selection

->
->     **EditTextName** : name of the editText View
+**EditTextName** : name of the editText View

->
->     **TextSizeIncrement** : required incremental increase/decrease of text size +ve for increase and -ve for decrease
+**TextSizeIncrement** : required incremental increase/decrease of text size +ve for increase and -ve for decrease

->
->     **HighLightColor** : required highlightColor of the text set to anything if the operation isn't highLight The library also includes an auto selection method so that the user doesn't have to highlight the text in order to format it:-
+**HighLightColor** : required highlightColor of the text set to anything if the operation isn't highLight

 The function